As a travel blogger, one thing I’m guaranteed to be asked for is travel advice and travel planning tips.

 But the truth is I also love nothing more than taking a leisurely stroll through a picturesque neighbourhood, without so much as a glance at the map.
 I know this isn’t everyone’s idea of fun, but for me, the days I put down the map and get “lost” always end up being some of the most enjoyable.

 How do you organise your travel planning?
-Do you like to be super organized, or do you go with the flow when the time comes?
+Do you like to be super organised, or do you go with the flow when the time comes?